xabgu/unezquake/UNEZQUAKE.md

 unezQuake is a fork of the ezQuake client that aims to bring more permissive standards and features to Quakeworld to help the game evolve in a positive way.

+Think of unezQuake like an ezQuake "beta".
+New features are being explored and the best will hopefully make it back into ezQuake.

 ## Context